Perl-Apollo/Corinna/rfc/attributes.md

 ```

 For scalar fields declared with `field` (and only for scalar fields), you can add
-modifiers after the declaration and before the optional default, if any.
+attributes after the declaration and before the optional default, if any.

 For class data, for the MVP, only the `:reader` parameter may be used with
 `:common`.
 This is because all instances share this data and using `:param`